 This recipe is popular with young and old.
-Once it has set, it can be cut into dainty fingers or blocks for a high-tea or cut into a variety of shapes with a cookie cutter of your choice.
+Once it has set, it can be cut into dainty fingers or sqaures for a high-tea or cut into a variety of shapes with a cookie cutter of your choice.
 The simpler the design of the cookie cutter, the better the end result will be!
+See the photo below.

 125 g butter, cubed